 Except in extreme circumstances, no one – including the Church – should tell you specifically who to vote for, or which way to vote on most issues.
-Rather, you should constantly consult (and support) responsible news sources to find out what you can about the candidates and the issues; consider what the candidates say and how they relate to the Gospels and the Church’s teachings; pray; and vote in accordance with your own best conclusions – your conscience, in other words.
+Rather, you should constantly consult – and support – responsible news sources to find out what you can about the candidates, parties, and issues; consider what the candidates say and how they relate to the Gospels and the Church’s teachings; pray; and vote in accordance with your own best conclusions – your conscience, in other words.

 PRINCIPLES, VALUES, AND VIRTUES